SansGuidon/bookmarks/README.md

 * [B2Bhint](https://b2bhint.com/en) - Get any company financial, juridical and historical data with international connections from the official sources
 * [ThatCoupon](https://www.thatcoupon.com/) - Tired of clipping coupons and scouring the internet for deals and promotional codes?
 So are we.
 This website makes it easy for shoppers to find and share the best deals and coupons.
 No hunting, no hassle, and no scissors required.
 * [vpnMentor](https://www.vpnmentor.com/coupons/) - 79 VPN Coupons, Promo Codes & Discounts - Updated Daily
+* :star: [**Mozilla**](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
+Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
+We created this guide to help you shop for safe, secure connected products.

 ## Cryptocurrency
 > News